Mt 16:13 Now when Jesus came into the district of Caesarea Philippi, He asked His disciples, “Who do men say that the Son of Man is?”

 The "lawyers" Jesus was speaking about was the scribes who were defending the Pharisee's interpretation of Scripture.
 The scribe's job was to correct their errors, but they became corrupt and joined the Pharisees in hypocrisy.
 (A scribe studied the Scriptures and made copies.
 The Pharisees observed strict observance of the written law, the laws God gave to Moses.)

 How important are the keys given to Peter?
-The "keys" are very important because they open the door to knowledge and grace.
-From the lesson on grace, Saint Paul gives us the following definition:
+The "keys" are very important because they open the door to grace.
+See the lesson on grace in order to understand grace.

 The Protestants reject the keys and thus reject knowledge and graces given to man by Jesus.
-How can we love others in the way Jesus loved us without these trainers to reject godless ways?
 The way in which Jesus loved us is deeply complicated.
-We need the keys of Peter to understand and have the knowledge to love others in the way Jesus loved us.
+We need the keys of Peter to understand and have the graces to love others in the way Jesus loved us.

 Why did Jesus change the name of Simon to Peter?
 Actually the name Peter is from the word petra meaning rock in Greek, and Cephas means rock in Aramaic.
 For the language of Aramaic was spoken in Jerusalem, and the language of Greek in Greece, and Latin in Rome.
 When Jesus used the name Peter, Jesus would call him Cephas in the native language of Aramaic.
 But when the Gospel of Matthew was written in Greek, Matthew used the word Peter and thus the Greek reader would recognize immediately that Peter meant rock.
 Today when men who read the Gospels in English, the name Peter does not immediately come into our minds as meaning rock.